Home: bestmedicalaid.co.za

 Get a Quote

-It is impossible to know what future hospitalisation may cost yo and you must consider plans with no overall in-hospital limits.
+Avoid plans with hospital limits as it is impossible to know what future hospitalisation may cost you, so you must consider plans with no overall in-hospital limits.

-Some can involve high amounts and you need to seriously consider a Gap/ Top up plan to help you meet these costs.
+These can be high amounts and you need to seriously consider a Gap/Top Up plan to help you meet these costs.

 7. Choosing the Best Medical Aid to Suit Your Life Stage

-Or, because you have little need for doctor visits and medicines, consider a Hospital Only benefit plan.
+Or, if you have little need for doctor visits and medicines, consider a hospital-only benefit plan.

 Remember, we live in a violent country and you do need cover for emergencies, catastrophic events (big accident, illness or disease) and maternity.